-Starting work on your first gardening project can be a daunting prospect, but with a few gardening tips for beginners, once you get stuck in it’ll be an incredibly rewarding therapeutic endeavour.
+Starting work on your first gardening project can be a scary prospect but with a few gardening tips for beginners, once you get stuck in it’ll be an incredibly therapeutic endeavour.
 The result should be a calm and beautiful haven for you to spend time relaxing, whether alone or with friends and family.

-To ensure that all your efforts bring fruit and that your garden blooms the way you want it to, it’s good to be aware of some basic pointers and some of the most common rookie mistakes before you start.
+To ensure that your garden blooms the way you want it to, it’s good to be aware of some basic pointers and some of the most common rookie mistakes before you start.

 Gardening Tips for Beginners:

 A way to test your soil type is to let a soil sample settle overnight in a jam jar.
-Remembering to give it a good shake first, and the next day takes a look at the soil layers that have formed.
+Remembering to give it a good shake first, and the next day take a look at the soil layers that have formed.
 Sand will go to the bottom, silt in the middle and clay will stay on top.
-The ratios of each should give you an indication of the type of soil you are working with.
+The ratios of each should give you an indication of the type of soil you are using.

-It also helps to label your seeds and bulbs as they go in as it is very easy for beginners and old hands alike to forget what’s been put where.
-Most plants are sold with a label for just that purpose.
+It also helps to label your seeds and bulbs as they go in as it is very easy for beginners and old hands alike to forget what’s where.
+Most plants have a label for just that purpose.

 It’s all too easy to break or bruise them in our post-garden centre excitement and rush to get them planted.
 The best way to remove them from their pots is to gently squeeze the sides of the pot, turn it upside-down and let the plant slide out into your other hand.